 Board of Directors

-alan o'hashi, President
+alan o'hashi, Past President

 Alan O’Hashi has written for publication since he was a reporter and columnist for the CareyJunior High School “Tumbleweed” newspaper in Cheyenne.
 He’s been a narrative and documentary filmmaker, having co-produced “Mahjong and the West” (Prime Video).
 He has two documentaries in post-production, “Beyond Sand Creek” and “Beyond Heart Mountain.”
 The latter is also a memoir being published by Winter Goose Publishing.
 Alan is a typewriter collector and types up his first drafts.

 Alan is pictured posing with Robert Frost, a sculpture by George Lundeen, one of Alan’s Hastings College classmates.

 Millie Copper, Treasurer

 Millie Copper was born in Nebraska but never lived there.
 Her parents fully embraced wanderlust and moved regularly, giving her an advantage of being from nowhere and everywhere.

 Millie Copper lives in the wilds of Wyoming with her husband and young son, tending chickens and attempting a food forest on their small homestead.

 Since 2009, Millie has authored articles on traditional foods, alternative health, homesteading, and preparedness—many times all within the same piece.
 Millie has penned seven nonfiction, traditional food focused books.

 In 2019, Millie published her bestselling Christian Post-Apocalyptic series Havoc in Wyoming, and has since written two more series, using her homesteading, off-the-grid, and preparedness lifestyle as a guide.